srid/rib/example/a/getting-started.md

       marginBottom $ em 2
 ```

-Include the `rib` library in your repo and invoke the ghcid script:
+Include the `rib` library in your repo, install Nix and invoke the ghcid script:

 ```bash
 git clone https://github.com/srid/rib rib